Bubba Monroe: Final years on the Texas "indy circuit"

 That same year, Monroe wrestled for Donny Valentine's Iron Fist Wrestling Federation.
 On January 11, 1996, he became the promotion's first heavyweight champion after eliminating Bullman Downs in a battle royal held in Dallas, Texas.
 He lost the belt to Tarzan Tyler in Baytown six months later.
 On May 15, 1998, he wrestled Texas independent wrestler The Gravedigger in his debut match in front of a 1,200–1,500 crowd in Alexandria, Louisiana.
-Monroe also spent time in Texas All-Star Wrestling and became one of its earliest champions when he won the TASW Heavyweight Championship from The Gladiator in Humble, Texas on August 17, 1996.
+Monroe also spent time in Texas All-Star Wrestling and became one of its earliest champions when he won the TASW Heavyweight Championship from The Gladiator in Humble, Texas, on August 17, 1996.
 The title was vacated after he left the area in September 1996.

 Although never competing for the original World Class Championship Wrestling under the Von Erich family, Monroe took part in the several revival attempts in the years following it close.
 The Global Wrestling Federation and the Confederate Wrestling Alliance were examples of these later efforts to bring wrestling back to the Sportatorium.
 In the late-1990s, Monroe joined Mark Von Erich's version of WCCW and participated in its shows to raise money for local charities.
 He later wrestled Von Erich for the WCCW Heavyweight Championship at Brazoswood High School on November 14, 1998.
 Elsewhere on the Texas independent circuit that month, Monroe wrestled Bill Dundee at the University of Houston's Hofheinz Pavilion.

 In one of his last matches as an active wrestler, Monroe wrestled "Mr. USA" Tony Atlas for the United States Heavyweight Championship at "Slamfest 2000", a benefit show for Bridgewood Farms, at Houston's Montgomery County Fairgrounds.

 Recent years

 A year or two later, Monroe retired from the sport to open his own training facility, the "Too Bad School of Professional Wrestling", in Pineville, Louisiana.
 He did, however, continue to make occasional appearances for local promoters.
-In November 2002, he made an appearance with fellow Global Wrestling Federation alumni Mark Von Erich, One Man Gang, and manager Skandor Akbar at a Red River Wrestling show held at the Rapides Coliseum in Alexandria, Louisiana.
+In November 2002, he made an appearance with fellow Global Wrestling Federation alumni Mark Von Erich, One Man Gang, and manager Skandor Akbar along with tag team partner and friend Dapper Dan at a Red River Wrestling show held at the Rapides Coliseum in Alexandria, Louisiana.
 Two years later, on February 7, 2004, he and his father were among those in attendance at Red Bastien's annual "Texas Shootout" luncheon in Arlington, Texas, along with other Texas wrestling legends including James Beard, Ivan and Scott Putski, Killer Tim Brooks, Ric Manning, Kit Carson, Tom Jones, Nick Kozak, Johnny Mantell, Tom Renesto Jr., Ken Ramey, Karl Kox, Khris Germany, Jackie Goldman, Silento Rodriguez, Tank Gilbert, Bill Colvils, Marc Lowrance, Doug Johnson, Nikla Roberts, Bullman Downs, Chico Caballo, Jason Kettner, Chris Morrow, Clifford Hory, Bill Mercer, Tadd Murphy, Fred Urban, Wallace Evans, Chris Youngblood, Jonah, and Robert Player.

 Later years hadn't been good for Monroe as he had had many run-ins with the law with multiple drug charges and parole violations.

 Bubba Monroe died on September 10, 2022, at the age of 61.